han-vermolen/archcolider/Questions.md

 2. What is the system behaviour if the catalog of meals become stale and a user ordered out of stock for a particular fridge meal?
 3. What is the time frame for the "on-demand" ordering?
 We think that it is a legal case when the catalog shows a meal that can be cooked, but for now out of stock.
 And user can order it for delivery.
 For instance: if I order a meal at the morning, can I get it during a lunch?
 Or all on-demand orders can be executed only at the next day?

+## Distribution
+1. Are there (peak) times at which customers want to pick up their food from a fridge?
+If so, what are those times and is there an identified pattern for them? (ie. 6 pm on monday - thursday but 7:30 pm on weekend days or are there peaks on the weekend and slower times during the week?)
+2. Can the above question also be answered for the ghost kitchens?
+Are there peak times for them?
+Can you elaborate a bit on the subject.
+3. How does the ghost kitchen currently optimize their work for distribution? (ie. pre-cook for 3 days, cook on demand?)

 ## General clarification

 1. We had a feeling that following requirements out of scope of the Ordering system (it even sound like an environment description):
 - Must integrate with 3rd party smart fridges to obtain inventory and purchase activity
 - Smart Fridges Produce item inventory levels and purchases.
 The smart fridges have a cloud based management system that handles communication with the Smart Fridge so obtaining this data would be through an API.
 Because during the introductionary session, it was mentioned that smart-fridge system totaly independent of the required one and already established.
 So the smart-fridges system provide API for all of them.
 Could you please clarify it?
 Do we right or there some other intentions behind those sentences?